Ghost-gob/engg1340_game/readme.md

 of  weapons.
 The spaceship moves horizontally at the bottom of the screen, and  must stop the invading enemy ships from reaching the bottom row.
 Enemy ships are able to fire projectiles at random, and the player must avoid all projectiles.
-The  player  is only given 10 lives to clear as many stages as he/she can.
 <br/>
 <br/>
 As  the  player  progresses through the game, each stage gets progressively harder  by  the  increasing  number  of enemy ships and types.
-The player's
-performance  will be evaluated based on the time spent and number of stages
+The player's performance  will be  evaluated  based on the  time  spent in clearing the 10  stages  in  "Story Mode".
-cleared.
 The  in-game  leaderboard  will display the top 5 high scores.
 <br/>
 <br/>